kkman021/LearnPortal/EdgeSync/Introduction.md

 3. **Technology Accessibility**: Complex industrial capabilities become accessible through high-level abstractions in familiar programming languages (C#/Python), bridging the gap between IT and OT domains without sacrificing performance.

-In the following chapters, we'll dive deep into the SDK's core functionalities, containerization deployment best practices, and how to leverage these tools to build powerful IIoT applications.
-Whether you're an experienced developer or new to IIoT, EdgeSync provides the tools and support needed to innovate in the IIoT space.
+In the following chapters, we'll dive deep into the device library's core functionalities, containerization deployment best practices, and how to leverage these tools to build powerful IoT applications.
+Whether you're an experienced developer or new to IoT, EdgeSync provides the tools and support needed to innovate in the IoT space.

 The ecosystem's design philosophy enables developers to stand on the shoulders of giants, focusing on creating real business value rather than repeatedly handling infrastructure issues.
-In today's rapidly evolving IIoT landscape, such a development ecosystem is key to driving innovation and efficiency.
+In today's rapidly evolving IoT landscape, such a development ecosystem is key to driving innovation and efficiency.

 This ecosystem represents more than just a collection of tools; it's a comprehensive platform that empowers developers to build the next generation of industrial applications with confidence and efficiency.
 Through standardized development tools and modern containerized architecture, EdgeSync provides the foundation needed to tackle the challenges of tomorrow's industrial landscape.